 The Project will help the MRC formulate “Rules” by providing analytical tools, building technical capacity in the MRC and the riparian states, facilitating consultations, and providing legal expertise.
 The terms and conditions of the obligations incurred by the MRC-member states in adopting different types of “Rules” will be explored during the course of consultations and with the support of an internationally-recognized water law expert.

+Protection of the globally significant ecosystems in the Mekong River Basin will be a key element in the development of the analytical tools and a principal requirement in the rule making.

+A Project implementation schedule is presented in Annex 5.
+The long seven-year implementation period is necessary because the modeling, knowledge base development and rule making are long-term activities which will require many iterations and a long process of consensus building.

 2. Key policy and institutional reforms to be sought: